hugomg/lullaby/README.md

 Lullaby represents document fragments as functions that call markup-generating functions such as `Text` or `DIV`. `Document` is a higher-level template that builds the full document given the document fragments for the head and body tags.
 Finally, we use one of the printing functions to serialize the full document to a file - `printToFile` serializes everything in a single line without indentation and `prettyPrintToFile` includes some extra indentation whitespace.

 Running the example script should generate the following output.
-Don't worry about the `>`s being on a different line as the corresponding `<`s - byputting the indentation whitespace inside the tags instead of between them we make it so that when the browser parses the document the result is the same as if we had serialized it using `printToFile`.
+The `>`s on separate lines are not where most people would expect them to be but this way we avoid inserting significant whitespace just for indentation (whitespace inside tags is ignored while whitespace between tags is *not*).

 ```html
 <!DOCTYPE html>